dlevine01/fernfolio-11ty-template/projects/parking ticket equity.md

 ### Challenge

-An elected city partner asked our office to check on patterns of inequity on where the City wrote parking tickets.
-Were certain disadvantaged neighborhoods particularly targeted by ticketing or getting more than their fair share of tickets?
+An elected City partner asked the Comptroller’s office look into patterns of inequity on where the City wrote parking tickets.
+Were certain disadvantaged neighborhoods particularly targeted by ticketing?

 ### Data and analysis